inkless/atom-mono/README.md

 is in interactive mode.
 So you could press `Enter` to enter interactive mode.
 If your turbo output is showing the `web#dev`, you could use up / down arrow to switch panel.

+I recommend to use iOS simulator to test things, so press `i` in the console.

 ## Learn more